cuche2003/potion-recipes/README.md

-# potion-recipes
+# restaurant-page
-A simple book of recipes for some potions.
-Made for experimenting with webpack.
+A simple restaurant page, made for experimenting webpack.